jackyzha0/jackyzha0.github.io/content/thoughts/IP Address.md

 IP addresses are 32 bits (4 bytes) split into 4 chunks.
 Obviously $2^{32}$ is an incredibly large address space so we compress the table using IP prefixes.

+> It is generally recognized that the current approach of using the IP address as a locator and as an identifier was a poor design choice.
+(Clark, 2018, “Designing an Internet”)

 ### IPv4
 Special Addresses
 1. First address (generally all 0s): network itself, or not assigned